- Academic Affairs

 Extension of subawards issued by UMB

-After the chartstring has been extended in eUMB Financials, use the Subaward Request to initiate an extension to the subaward.
+If desired by the UMB PI and after the chartstring has been extended in eUMB Financials, use the Subaward Request to initiate a no-cost extension (extend date) of the subaward.